Please note, I’ll update this post further once other events/dates/tickets have been released for 2021

 Mini Meadows Farm

-Mini Meadows are hosting a Spooky Farm week from the 24th-31st October.
+Mini Meadows are hosting a Halloween event from the 17th-31st October 2021.

 Find out more or book tickets here